charlesreiss/cs3130-website/schedule.md

       | screencapture (download <a href="recordings/{{ file_prefix }}-video-and-audio.mp4">mp4</a> <a href="recordings//{{ file_prefix }}-audio.mp3">audio</a>)
     {%- endif -%}
 {%- endif -%}
-{%- if day.slides or day.video_webm or day.who or day.slides_see -%}
+{%- if day.slides or day.slides_ref or day.video_webm or day.who or day.slides_see -%}
 &nbsp;]
 {%- endif -%}
 </div>